 Did you know that in 2014, there were over 4,000 hospital admissions for anaphylaxis in England?
 Anaphylaxis is a severe and life-threatening allergic reaction, which requires immediate medical attention.
 With the number of sufferers increasing each year, it is extremely important to know what to do when faced with this acute emergency condition.

 Our Managing Anaphylaxis (Epi-Pen) Annual 1 hour training course has been designed for those who have a specific responsibility at work, at home or in voluntary and community activities, to manage anaphylaxis when dealing with an emergency.
 The subject areas covered are common anaphylaxis triggers, signs and symptoms of anaphylaxis, treatment, medication and adrenaline auto-injectors.
 Upon successful completion of this course attendees will receive a certificate of attendance we recommend to be taken annually.

-Onsite Training up to 16 delegates attending £100 plus vat
+Onsite Training up to 16 delegates attending only £100 plus vat!

 Booking a course